 If the UK becomes a completely non-EU country this will mean taking out private health insurance.
 No choice.
-It would have to be done during the visa stage, and, unless there are any bilateral agreements, the private plan would not be compatible with the Spanish public scheme.
+It would have to be done during the visa stage (one of the visas could be the Spanish non-lucrative visa), and, unless there are any bilateral agreements, the private plan would not be compatible with the Spanish public scheme.

 Thinking radically negative, in a possible scenario of complete non-EU citizenship, you would have to renew your Spanish residency card over a set number of years until you obtain your Spanish permanent residency.

 This is why it’s so important to reapply for your Spanish residency card if you’ve been living in Spain for more than 5 years; just because you would already have your Spanish permanent residency.
 No more non-EU renewals.